ferdinandvanwyk/gs2_correlation/doc/source/simulation.rst

        form [lx, ly] in metres.
    ky_free : bool, False
-      Determines whether ky is free during the poloidal fitting procedure. time_guess : float, 1e-5
+      Determines whether ky is free during the poloidal fitting procedure. time_guess : array_like, [1e-5,100]
-       Initial guess for the correlation time in seconds. time_max : float, 1
+       Initial guess for the correlation time and wavenumber in seconds read in from the configuration file. time_max : float, 1
        Maximum correlation time in seconds.
 Values above `time_max` will be excluded.